-7.16 The RCC has a question on a particular aspect of the Cospas-Sarsat system and is unable to find the answer in the handbook.
+7.15 The RCC has a question on a particular aspect of the Cospas-Sarsat system and is unable to find the answer in the handbook.
 Who should the RCC contact to discuss the matter?

 Answer: The RCC should contact its supporting MCC in the first instance for assistance.
-To establish your support MCC check Annex C and then Annex B for the MCC contact details.
+To establish your support MCC check Annex C and then the Cospas-Sarsat website (www.cospas-sarsat.org) for the MCC contact details.

-7.17 Paragraph 13 of the Cospas-Sarsat distress alert provides information on "beacon number on aircraft or vessel".
+7.16 Paragraph 13 of the Cospas-Sarsat distress alert provides information on "beacon number on aircraft or vessel".
 What is the significance of this information?
 It is noted that, for the most part, this paragraph indicates "NIL" otherwise it is a "zero".
 Why is this?